danilkinkin/buckwheat/README.md

 ### Donate

-If you want to support my work, you can share my app with friends or check another options on special [landing page](https://buckwheat.app/contribute)
+If you want to support my work, you can share my app with friends or check another options on [special page](https://buckwheat.app/contribute)

 ### Other information